-SRI LANKA WITH KIDS, The 411 on Galle – The 17th-century Dutch fort of Galle shines like the jewel in Sri Lanka’s tropical crown.
+SRI LANKA, Galle with Kids – The 17th-century Dutch fort of Galle shines like the jewel in Sri Lanka’s tropical crown.
 Located in the sleepy bay of the same name, the town sits near the southern tip of the pear-shaped island.
 Galle Fort has been beautifully preserved and is today a UNESCO World Heritage Site.
 Brick streets and a mix of colorful colonial architecture crisscross the walled fort.

 Though originally built by the Portuguese in the late 1500s, the Dutch later fortified Galle extensively.
 Many of the original buildings remain, including historic churches, ancient mosques and 18th-century merchants’ houses.
 Today, the narrow streets brim with cool shops, boutique hotels, and buzzy cafés–and it’s a wonderful place to simply wander.

 Far from just a tourist town, however, Galle Fort is still a living, breathing, working community, which only adds to its appeal.
-If you’ll be traveling to Sri Lanka with kids and paying a call to Galle, these are my top 4 recommended activities to do while you’re there, along with 1 great place to stay and 1 great place to eat during your family’s visit.
+If you’re planning a Sri Lanka family vacation and paying a call to Galle, these are my top 4 recommended activities to do while you’re there, along with 1 great place to stay and 1 great place to eat during your family’s visit.

 Activity 1: Walk the Walls

 The best way to get a feel for Galle Fort is to wander the ramparts that surround the town.
 From the lighthouse you can walk clockwise all the way to the bastions that face the new part of town.
 You can do this at any time of day but I would recommend taking a stroll at sunset and mingling with the locals.

 A handful of resident daredevils occasionally hurl themselves off the town’s defensive walls into the waters below.
 If you do watch them perform their acrobatic tricks, be prepared to donate some rupees.